-The summer season is one the best times to be in Toronto yet sometimes, city living in the summer can be hot, muggy and crowded (even though our furnished suites are centrally located).
+The summer season is one the best times to be in Toronto yet sometimes, city living in the summer can be hot, muggy and crowded (even though our short term rentals Toronto are centrally located).
 The Toronto Beaches (or “The Beach,” as it has been intensely debated), located on the eastern edges of the Greater Toronto Region is one of those neighbourhoods which feels like a little village, enabling you to escape the city without having to leave it.
 Here are a few of our favourite things to do if you have a day to explore the Toronto Beaches.

 1. Explore the Martin Goodman Trail.
 The trail extends from east to west from the three separate parts of the beach along the lakeshore: Balmy, Kew, and Woodbine.
 The best way to see this is by biking if you’re coming from our furnished apartment rentals at our downtown locations.
 That said, you can easily walk, run, or rollerblade the three beaches.
 If you map this out with a few key pit stops in between to picnic or to go to a restaurant on Queen Street East, this is a scenic way to explore the city.